Mitzvah —

 Torah – תּוֹרָה

-Every Jew is obligated to study Torah and to teach it to others, especially one’s children.
-This mitzvah is known as Talmud Torah.
+Every Jew is commanded to learn Torah and to teach it to others, especially one's children.
+This mitzvah establishes Torah as the center of Jewish life, identity, continuity, and relationship with Hashem.

 Commentaries